nebulab/playbook/how-we-work/tracking-time.html.md

 "hours of work".

-For instance, if you have reported 9 hours of work on Harvest, it's clear you have worked overtime, no matter how you have spent those hours (even if one hour was spent on Time Wasting, it's still an hour spent at work).
+For instance, if you have reported 9 hours of work on Harvest, it's clear you have worked overtime, no matter how you have spent those hours (even if one hour was spent chatting with a colleague, it's still an hour spent at work).

-Similarly, if you have reported 7 hours, you _may_ have taken some time off.
-However, if you have actually spent 8 hours at the office or your remote workspace, there's no need to report time off, because small breaks and other interruptions during the course of work are to be expected.
+Similarly, if you have reported 7 hours but you have actually spent 8 hours at your workspace, no time off will be reported.

-To sum up: tracked overtime must always be reported, time off may or may not have to be reported depending on whether the untracked time was spent during a regular work break or outside of work.
+Small breaks and other interruptions during the course of work are to be expected.

 If you're in doubt, contact your mentor and they will be able to help!